What is the HIPAA breach notification rule?

 - The extent to which any potential damage has been lessened

 N.B.
 Password protection is different to data encryption.
-In the event of loss or theft of devices holding password protected PHI, breach notifications will still need to be transmitted.
+In the event of loss or theft of devices holding password protected PHI, breach notifications will still need to be sent.

 Record of Steps Taken